kjbreil/goscript/README.md

 ### Periodic Triggers
 PeriodicTriggers is an array of strings containing the cron expression matching for when the trigger should run.
 A blank cron expression, "", will launch the trigger at program start.
 All cron jobs are evaluated every minute so no periodic job can be set to run quicker than 1 minute.
 Cron expression parsing and matching is provided by [gronx](github.com/adhocore/gronx).
 ### States
-States is an array of other entities that you would like the states to be available within the function that is run.
-All triggers are automatically added to states.
+States is an array of other entities that you would like the States to be available within the function that is run.
+All triggers are automatically added to States.
 ### Evaluation
 Evaluation is done through a list of strings that are run through [expr](github.com/antonmedv/expr) to evaluate the output.
 Like with PyScript type is important in the evaluation scripts.
 Check out [expr](github.com/antonmedv/expr) for more details on casting and converting.
 You cannot mix types in a single evaluation so `state == "on" || state > 10` will always return false due to failure parsing the evaluation.
 Attributes are available inside the evaluations,`color_temp > 100` will work as long as color_temp exists in the attributes of the entity and the data type is a float
 ### TriggerFunc